dfinity/sol-rpc-canister/examples/basic_solana/README.md

 ### Getting the canister ID

-If the canister deployment is successful (whether on Mainnet of locally), you should see an output that looks like this:
+If the canister deployment is successful (whether on Mainnet or locally), you should see an output that looks like this:

 ```bash
 Deploying: basic_solana